ACR: Updated USPSTF Lung Cancer Screening Guidelines Would Help Save Lives »

 How to Apply

-After completing our review, we will send a confidential report for each unit to the CT modality-specific supervising physician at the practice site.
-The report includes evaluation results, defines areas that can be improved and provides recommendations for the facility.
+- After completing our review of the facility’s lung cancer screening protocol, the ACR will send a confidential report for each unit to the LCS supervising physician at the practice site.
+The report includes evaluation results.

-Once Lung Cancer Screening designation has been achieved, the facility will receive a URL to an exclusive online marketing kit customized for an ACR-Designated Lung Cancer Screening Center.
+- Once ACR Designated Lung Cancer Screening Center has been achieved, the facility will receive a certificate and a URL to an exclusive online marketing kit customized for an ACR Designated Lung Cancer Screening Center.
 This will assist in promoting the designation within the community to patients and referring physicians.
-The online marketing toolkit materials includes ACR Accreditation "We Are Patients" Campaign Resource information you may customize, the LCSC logo that may be used on the accredited unit, reports, facility letterhead, website, advertising, etc. and customizable items for print and web use.
+The online marketing toolkit materials includes the LCSD logo that may be used on the accredited unit, reports, facility letterhead, website, advertising, etc. and customizable items for print and web use.

-Facilities meeting the designation requirements will be identified as ACR Designated Lung Cancer Screening Centers by a symbol on the ACR Accredited Facility Search page.
+Facilities meeting the designation requirements will be identified as an ACR Designated Lung Cancer Screening Center by a symbol on the ACR Accredited Facility Search page.

-The ACR Lung Cancer Screening Center designation will remain effective for the duration of the unit’s CT accreditation period, as long as the unit maintains ACR CT accreditation of the chest module.
-To avoid a lapse in the designation, renewal should submitted at the time of CT accreditation renewal.
-Designation renewal requires submission of a new application, attestation, clinical data form and fee.
+The ACR Lung Cancer Screening Center designation will remain effective for the duration of the unit’s CT accreditation period, as long as the unit maintains the requirements of ACR CT accreditation including the chest module.
+Renewal of the designation will occur after the renewal of the CT accreditation is complete.
+Designation renewal requires submission of a new application, fees and clinical data form.